The Score (album): Music

 The Score was produced by a variety of producers including each member of the Fugees, as well as Diamond D, Salaam Remi, and Jerry Duplessis.
 Although most tracks are built on sampled melodies, live instrumentation and DJing are incorporated into multiple tracks.
 Wyclef Jean plays the guitar on "Family Business", while DJ Skribble scratches on "Manifest/Outro".
 Nevertheless, samples are the predominant production tool on The Score.
 "Fu-Gee-La" incorporates a sample of Teena Marie's "Ooo La La La", and is interpolated in the song's chorus.
 "Ready or Not" also contains a sample that is interpolated; "Ready or Not (Here I Come)" by the Delfonics.
 "Manifest/Outro" contains a sample from "Rock Dis Funky Joint" by Poor Righteous Teachers, while the title track, "The Score" contains vocal samples from every track on the entire album.

-Three official singles were released in promotion of The Score, the first of which was "Fu-Gee-La", which was released on January 9, 1996, reached the Top 40, peaking at No. 29 on the Billboard Hot 100.
+Three official singles were released in promotion of The Score, the first of which was "Fu-Gee-La", which was released to radio in December 1995, reached the Top 40, peaking at No. 29 on the Billboard Hot 100.
 Additionally, the song reached No. 13 on the Hot R&B/Hip-Hop Songs, and No. 2 on the Hot Rap Songs chart.
 "Fu-Gee-La" was produced by Salaam Remi and includes elements of "Ooo La La La" as performed by Teena Marie.

-The second single, "Killing Me Softly", with lead vocals by Lauryn Hill, was released on May 31, 1996.
+The second single, "Killing Me Softly", with lead vocals by Lauryn Hill, was released on May 27, 1996.
 "Killing Me Softly" proved to be the most successful single from the album.
 The song went No. 1 in 20 countries, including the United Kingdom, where it peaked atop the UK Singles Chart, and became one of the region's best-selling singles ever.
 In the US, the song was not available for purchase, which made it ineligible to chart on the Billboard Hot 100 chart due to their previous rules; however, it still managed to peak at No. 1 on the US Mainstream Top 40 and Rhythmic airplay charts.
 Initially, the song was to be titled "Killing Them Softly", and though alluding to Charles Fox and Norman Gimbel's "Killing Me Softly with His Song", it was originally not intended to be a cover; however, the original writers refused permission for the rewrite of their song, but did allow the Fugees to do a cover version.
 In 1997, "Killing Me Softly" won the Fugees a Grammy Award for Best R&B Performance by Duo or group.